 Option 2: Imazamox (1.0-pound formulation).
 For each gallon, mix 1.2 ounces of imazamox, 1.3 ounces of surfactant, and the rest water.
 Spray to wet all exposed plants.
 Do not exceed annual herbicide rate limits as stated on the product label.
 Option 3: Imazapyr (2.0-pound formulation).
-For each gallon, mix 2.6 ounces of imazapyr, 1.3 ounces of surfactant, and the rest water.
+For each gallon, mix 0.6 ounces of imazapyr, 1.3 ounces of surfactant, and the rest water.
 Spray to wet all exposed plants.
 Do not exceed annual herbicide rate limits as stated on the product label.
+Multiple applications will be required.